jeremy-w/ayadn/README.md

 A JSON file containing the username and real name of your followings/followers/muted will be saved in `%USERDIR%/ayadn/data/lists`.

+The `muted` option only works for yourself (this is a limitation from the API).

 ### Post links

 - Write/paste a simple link: